This policy summarizes absences, paid and unpaid, approved by the university.

 (3) Benefits Cancellation

 An employee on an unpaid leave may choose to cancel coverage during the leave period.
 If the coverage is not cancelled within 31 days of the start of the leave, the employee will be billed for coverage.
 To cancel coverage, the employee must take action; visit the Cardinal at Work website or contact the University HR Service Team.
-The employee can re-enroll in benefits as soon as he/she returns to work in a benefits-eligible position.
+The employee can re-enroll in benefits as soon as they return to work in a benefits-eligible position.

 a.
 Length of Leave